fmagesty/base-projects/README.md

-# base-projects
-this repo is for the base-projects
+# This repo is for the base-projects

 ## base-projects: